Legalisation of documents from Niger for use in the Netherlands

 Where to get your documents legalised

 Have your document legalised by the Nigerien Ministry of Foreign Affairs, Cooperation and African Integration.
-On 1 January 2016, the Dutch consulate in Niamey stopped legalising documents from Niger.
-After your document has been legalised by the Nigerien authorities, you can use it in the Kingdom of the Netherlands.
+Once your document has been legalised by the Nigerien authorities it can be used in the Kingdom of the Netherlands.

 Assistance from the CDC in The Hague

 The Consular Service Centre (CDC) can help Dutch nationals apply for documents or have documents legalised.

 Verification of your document in the Netherlands